OWASP/www-project-cyber-controls-matrix/index.md

 #### Relevance

-Control relationships in the OCCM are viewable at three separate levels of detail, solving the problem of too-strict or too-loose mapping.
+Control relationships in the OCCM are directly mapped and viewable at three separate levels of detail, solving the problem of too-strict or too-loose mapping.
 Each individual control in the OCCM relates directly to other controls ("one-to-many"), instead of the common industry practice of grouping controls together ("many-to-many").
 Common practice results in the handshake problem, which looks like "A1, A2, A3, A4, A5 -> B1, B2, B3, B4, B5"... generating 25 total relationships!
 This requires analysis of 5 relationships per "A" control that may have little to no direct relevance.

 Using the OCCM, this can be reduced to:
 - High Level	"A1 -> B1, B2, B3, B4, B5"   \[5 relationships]